dalesgit/dalesgit.github.io/relg101-s17/sacred-quest-morality.md

 --

-### Deontological Approach to Justification
+### Deontological Approach to Opposing legal and safe abortions
-- An appeal to duty.
+- An appeal to **duty**.
-- The issue is one of formal adherence to a given standard of action, regardless of the good or bad consequences that follow.
+- The issue is one of formal adherence to a given standard of action, **regardless of the good or bad consequences** that follow.
 - Examples:
     - Abortion is wrong because it violates the rule "Thou shalt not kill."
     - Abortion is wrong because it violates the command of God.
 --

+### On the other hand
+#### Deontological approach to Favoring legal and safe abortions

+- a person has an inherent right to control over his/her own body
+- another person does not have a right to make decisions for another over control of his/her own body
+- even as one grants full status as a "human person" to the unborn fetus, the mother also has a full status as a "human person", i.e. "**no one human being may be reduced to the status of a mere instrument in order to serve the needs of another human being**"

+Note:
+"A defense of abortion" by Judith Jarvis Thomson

+--

-### Teleological Approach to Justification
+### Teleological Approach to Opposing legal and safe abortions
-- An appeal to consequences.
+- An appeal to **consequences**.
 - Examples:
     - If we say that some abortions are justified, we will open the door to many wrongful killings.
     - If we permit abortion, it will make us less sensitive to the killing of innocents in other areas of action—abortion leads to euthanasia, which leads to doing away with 'surplus people,' which leads to the Holocaust.

+--

+### On the other hand
+#### Teleogical issues to Favoring legal and safe abortions

+Granting the sanctity of life, the following consequences are not negligible:

+- pregnancy resulting from rape
+- pregnancy that threatens the life of the mother
+- an unwanted pregnancy may result in a serious detriment to the child's future well-being

 ---